Updated November 20th, 2022 by Travel the Greek Way

 Location: Akti Koumoundourou, 54-56 Mikrolimano Marina, Athens, 18545, Greece

-Average Cost: 80-100 euros per person
+Average Cost: €80-100 per person

 Book online: bit.ly/2YvMgVM

-Mikrolimano at night
+Mikrolimano Port at night

-Best Seafood Restaurant in Paleo Faliro
+Best Seafood Restaurants in Athens: Paleo Faliro

 Nautical Club of Paleo Faliro at Flisvos Marina

-Cuisine: Here you can enjoy tasty greek salads, sardine, calamari, octopus, anchovy, codfish, and many more.
+Cuisine: Here you can enjoy tasty Greek salads, sardine, calamari, octopus, anchovy, codfish, and many more.

 With lovely views of the sea and a great spot for a magical sunset!
 Go early to get a good table.